transmart/transmartApp-DB/postgresql/biomart/README.txt

      sh ./start.sh

-Verification - After completing either 1 or 2, verify the counts of the tables by running the SQL in check_counts.sql.
+Verification - After completing above, verify the counts of the tables by running the SQL in check_counts.sql.
 Following are the expected row counts for each table:

 BIO_ASSAY_FEATURE_GROUP	237002
 BIO_ASSAY_ANALYSIS_DATA	184538